VedaWebProject/vedaweb/README.md

 #### Data Export Endpoints

 ##### TEI-XML of a single stanza
-The following API endpoint returns the complete TEI-XML of a stanza (currently without a valid header, so this is **not** a valid TEI-encoded document but just the XML node of the stanza itself!):
+The following API endpoint returns the complete TEI-XML of a stanza:

 ```
 vedaweb.uni-koeln.de/rigveda/api/export/doc/{docId}/xml